Asibul-40/Some-useful-Design-Patterns/Behavioral Patterns.md

 - **GameAuthority:** Whenever the state of the *gameUpdateNews* changes, the gaming authority notifies all the game users.
 - **GameObservers:** The required concrete methods (**update()** ) are defined to spread the news to all gamers.
 And all the gamer class needs to implement those methods to get that updated news.

-## Usercase of the Observer pattern:
+## Usecase of the Observer pattern:
 - When the change of one object may requires to change the multiple object's state dynamically, we can use the observer pattern to notify all those at once.
 - To maintain the one-to-many relationship dependency, we should use observer pattern.